Court of Bosnia and Herzegovina: Competencies of the Court of BiH

-Divisions and Sections
+Divisions and sections

 There are three Divisions within the Court of BiH: Criminal, Administrative and Appellate.
 The Criminal Division contains: Section I – War Crimes Chamber; Section II – Organized Crime, Economic Crime and Corruption and Section III – General Crime.

-The Appellate Division rules on appeals against decisions made within the Criminal and Administrative divisions, decides on complaints related to the breaches of the Election Law, as well in other cases as provided by the laws of BiH.
+The Appellate Division rules on appeals against decisions made within the Criminal and Administrative divisions, decides on complaints related to the breaches of the Election Law, as well as in other cases as provided by the laws of BiH.

-Within the Court of BiH there exists the Registry for War Crimes and Organized Crime, Economic Crime and Corruption.

 The Common Secretariat provides administrative support to the General Crime Section and the Administrative Division.
 The role of the Registry is to provide the Court of BiH with the conditions for its efficient work by rendering administrative support to Sections I and II for War Crimes and Organized Crime.

 The President of the Court and his/her role

 The High Judicial and Prosecutorial Council appoints the President of the Court of BiH.
-President of the Court of BiH is one of the Judges appointed to the Court of BiH, who must possess the required managerial and organizational skills important for the work of the Court of BiH.
+The President of the Court of BiH is one of the Judges appointed to the Court of BiH, who must possess the required managerial and organizational skills important for the work of the Court of BiH.
 President is appointed to a mandate of six (6) years and can be reappointed.

 The responsibilities of the President of the Court are regulated by the Law on the Court of BiH and internal acts of the Court.
 President of the Court, inter alia, has the following responsibilities: